Lynn Bomar: 1924

-He was a member of the Kappa Sigma fraternity.
+He was a member of Kappa Sigma fraternity.
 Nashville sportswriter Fred Russell, who entered Vanderbilt in 1924, told a story about Bomar in his autobiography Bury Me In An Old Press Box: "As a freshman I had pledged Kappa Sigma fraternity, which at that time had many varsity athletes.
 Among them was Lynn Bomar, selected All-American end in 1923 ...
 I also had the responsibility, as a freshman, of awakening Bomar in time for him to get to classes, and at the end of the school year I did this one morning by rolling the biggest lighted firecracker I ever saw under his bed.
 When it exploded I feared the whole corner of the fraternity house had been blown off, and I was so scared that even Bomar in his BVD's chasing me across the street and deep into the campus couldn't catch me."

 According to Vanderbilt's All-Southern halfback and 1924 captain-elect Gil Reese, "He would never let them jump on me.
 Whenever anyone would threaten me, Bomar was always right there to say 'Keep your hands off that boy'.
 They always did, too.
 Bomar always looked after me, and he always called back to me when we started on end runs.
 No one could run interference like Bomar."
 Bomar and Reese were on an all-time Vanderbilt team in the school's 1934 yearbook, and Bomar was chosen for an Associated Press Southeast Area all-time football team for the era from 1920 to 1969.